 Giant Kawaii Ice Cream Cake

-My giant kawaii (cute) ice-cream cake is a showstopper!
-The beauty is that you can make it any flavour you like.
-Perhaps your favourite ice cream flavour?
-This cake isn’t a bite sized treat.
-It’s made up of layers of my moist chocolate cake with peppermint frosting (my fave ice cream flavour!).
-This cake isn’t for the feint of heart.
-It cold be a fun kids baking project, but def needs some adult supervision to make sure ingredients don’t magically disappear in their mouths!
+My giant kawaii (cute) ice cream cake is a showstopper!
+The beauty is that you can make it any flavor you like.
+Perhaps your favorite ice cream flavor?
+This cake isn’t a bite-sized treat.
+It’s made up of layers of my moist chocolate cake with peppermint frosting (my fave ice cream flavor!).
+This cake isn’t for the faint of heart.
+It could be a fun kids’ baking project, but def need some adult supervision to make sure ingredients don’t magically disappear in their mouths!

 This is a chocolate cake on the inside and is covered in American buttercream frosting that is flavored with peppermint.